 In this episode of Crossing Borders, Daniel explains how the global health and economic crisis has affected Village Capital’s investment thesis.

-Daniel Cossío’s passion for creating social impact through entrepreneurship is vital to Village Capital’s vision of a future where business can create equity and long term prosperity in Latin America.
+Daniel Cossío’s passion for creating social impact through entrepreneurship is vital to Village Capital’s vision of a future where businesses can create equity and long-term prosperity in Latin America.

 Outline of this Episode:

 - [1:32] – About Daniel and Village Capital